331 Model Predictions for Rare $B$ and $K$ Decays, and $\Delta F=2$ Processes: an Update: Numerical Analysis

 \subsection{Determining the parameter space}

 Despite the fact that NP is not required to obtain within the SM simultaneous agreement with data for the $\Delta F=2$ observables in (\ref{loop}) \cite{Buras:2022wpw}, the present uncertainties in hadronic parameters still allow for some NP contributions, whose size depends strongly on the value of $\vcb$ \cite{Buras:2021nns,Buras:2022wpw}.
-Therefore in order to constrain the parameters in (\ref{PAR}) and subsequently obtain predictions for various observables, we will proceed in each of the four considered 331 models as follows: \begin{itemize} \item We will vary $\Delta M_d,\,S_{\psi K_s},\, \Delta M_s,\,S_{\psi \phi},\,\epsilon_K$ within $5\%$ of the central value of their experimental datum. \item Concerning CKM parameters, we adopt here a different strategy with respect to our previous analyses.
+Therefore in order to constrain the parameters in (\ref{PAR}) and subsequently obtain predictions for various observables, we will proceed in each of the four considered 331 models as follows: \begin{itemize} \item We will vary $\Delta M_d,\,S_{\psi K_s},\, \Delta M_s,\,S_{\psi \phi},\,\epsilon_K$ within $5\%$ of the central value of their experimental datum.
+This amount is based on the uncertainties in the CKM parameters given in (\ref{CKMoutput}) determined using SM expressions for the observables in question.
+They are generally below $5\%$, typically $(2-3)\%$ but as they follow dominantly from uncertainties of hadronic matrix elements, which could still be modified, we use $5\%$ to be conservative. \item Concerning CKM parameters, we adopt here a different strategy with respect to our previous analyses.
 We vary $|V_{ub}|$ as in (\ref{CKMoutput}), while $|V_{cb}|$ is varied in such a way to encompass both its inclusive and exclusive determinations, i.e. $|V_{cb}| \in [ 0.0386,\,0.043]$. \item For each of the four 331 models considered in this paper we then determine the allowed values of the 331 parameters $\tilde s_{13},\, \delta_1,\,\tilde s_{23},\,\delta_2$ as well as a range for $|V_{cb}|$ for which a given model satisfies the constraints from $\Delta F=2$ observables in (\ref{loop}) within $5\%$ as stated above. \item We predict several observables in each model and discuss their dependence on $|V_{cb}|$.
 We compare the outcome in the four cases. \end{itemize}

 The remaining parameters used in our analysis are collected in Table~\ref{tab:input}.

 Among the parameters that define the various scenarios, $\Delta F=2$ observables depend only on $|\beta|$, so that the resulting parameter space will be the same for M1 and M16 as well as for M3 and M13.
 In the two cases we have constructed the tables of the allowed parameters in the form of 6-vectors of the kind $(\tilde s_{13},\, \delta_1,\,\tilde s_{23},\,\delta_2,\,|V_{cb}|,\,|V_{ub}|)$.
 Of course it is not possible to display the space of all the variables simultaneously and therefore we do not show these plots.
 Instead, in Fig. \ref{figCKM} we show the allowed $(|V_{cb}|,|V_{ub}|)$ ranges in the two resulting parameter spaces.
 It should be understood that each point corresponds to a set of 331 parameters.
 In these figures the green points are obtained after imposing the constraints on $\Delta M_d,\,S_{\psi K_s},\, \Delta M_s,\,S_{\psi \phi}$ and show that even though such observables select the 331 parameters $\tilde s_{13},\, \delta_1,\,\tilde s_{23},\,\delta_2$ they do not have an impact on the allowed ranges for $|V_{ub}|$ and $|V_{cb}|$.
 On the contrary, when the constraint on $\varepsilon_K$ is imposed, a limitation is found for $\vcb$ that is the consequence of the stronger dependence of $\varepsilon_K$ on this parameter than in the case of $\Delta M_s$ and $\Delta M_d$.
 However, we can observe that, while in the case of M1 and M16, $|V_{cb}|$ cannot be smaller than $\simeq 0.0405$, no similar constraint is found in the case of M3, M13.